sujonraihan/ibcs/Backup/module3-advanced-configurations.md

 ## 9. Assessment Questions

 ### Multiple Choice Questions
-1. AES-256 encryption এর key size কত?
+1. What is the key size for AES-256 encryption?
    a) 128 bits
    b) 256 bits
    c) 512 bits
    d) 1024 bits

-2. Stream count calculation এ কোন factor consider করা হয়?
+2. Which factors are considered in stream count calculation?
    a) CPU cores
    b) Memory
    c) Network bandwidth
-   d) সবগুলো
+   d) All of the above

 ### Practical Questions
-1. Advanced encryption configuration করুন
+1. Configure advanced encryption
-2. Stream management optimize করুন
+2. Optimize stream management
-3. Library configuration করুন
+3. Configure library
-4. Retention policies implement করুন
+4. Implement retention policies
-5. Media management setup করুন
+5. Set up media management

 ---